What is the definition of dig in volleyball?

-1. This refers to when a player prevents the ball from hitting the ground on their side of the net after an opponent has spiked or served the ball towards them.
+1. A dig refers to when a volleyball player prevents the ball from hitting the ground on their side of the net after an opponent has spiked or served the ball toward them.

-Off of service, a player stays low and tries to pop the ball straight up, keeping their arms parallel to the floor to prevent shanking the ball.
+Off of service, a player stays low and tries to pop the ball up, keeping their arms parallel to the floor to prevent shanking the ball.
 Ideally, they’ll be able to direct the ball toward one of their teammates to help set up a scoring opportunity.

 Off of a spike, a player moves their feet quickly or dives close to the ball’s trajectory and stretches one or both hands out to keep the ball in play.
 If completed successfully, the ball should remain playable.